ahk24/residue-interaction-project/README.md

 ●	Unclassified contacts

 we developed a software that can predict the RING classification of a contact based on statistical or supervised methods, rather than geometrical constraints.
 The program should is able to calculate the propensity (or probability) of a contact belonging to each of the different contact types defined by RING, starting from the protein structure.
+I developed the AI predictor and my collegue modified a repository of codes and created the command cotrol launcher of the software